Parent Poses for Newborns

 One thing doesn’t change, though … newborns love being in their parents’ arms!
 They feel safe, loved, snug, warm and content – all the elements that newborn photographers the world over know as the recipe for happy, sleepy babies!

 Trust me, parents are your secret weapon for babies that struggle to settle down!
 That’s why we always ask at least one of our teachers in every Milky Way online newborn retreat to deal specifically with the topic of parent poses for newborns.
-Our 2019 Newborn Retreat has teacher Erin Hoskins from Erin Elizabeth Photography show us a workflow for family posing in the shortest possible time.
+Erin Hoskins from Erin Elizabeth Photography show us a workflow for family posing in the shortest possible time.
 Because let’s face it, toddlers are not the most cooperative people we know!

-If you haven’t yet, check out the full line-up of topics from Erin and 25 other teachers!
+If you haven’t yet, check out the full line-up of topics !

 Erin has created a workflow that is fast enough to keep the siblings happy and engaged, but still manages to capture the special bond that parents and siblings are nurturing with their new addition.
 Key is to get everyone (and keep everyone!) huddled in close, touching, and with their heads together.
 It just takes a few split second clicks to capture these timeless moments.
 And this approach works for both studio and outdoor shoots – just look at the results!